gabrielpg33/didi_index/README.md

 - By automating the process of identifying potential Didi Index conditions, this script saves time compared to manually checking each stock in the list.

-- This is not a complete trading system, it is a tool that simplifies stock trend analysis.
+- This is not a complete trading system, it is a tool that simplifies stock trend analysis that helps traders and investors to make informed decisions.

 ## Instructions